 Wednesday 11th to Saturday 14th April 2018

 Taken at Midnight is set in Berlin during the 1930s when a brilliant lawyer, Hans Litten, called Hitler as a witness in the trial of a gang of SA men.
 On the night of the Reichstag fire, Hitler has Litten arrested as an enemy of human society.
 As Litten disappears into the Nazi system, his mother, Irmgard, often at enormous personal risk, fights for the release of her son.
 This riveting drama explores her struggle, her son's resistance and the heroic battle of the weak against the powerful, truth against lies and mothers against murderers.

-The cast will feature Alison Brooks as Irmgard Litten and Nick Lund as Hans.
-It will also include, Graham Collier, Paul Halliwell, David Hemsley-Brown, Eddie King, Derek Watts, and making his debut with the Company, Steve Alais
+The cast will feature Alison Brooks as Irmgard Litten, Nick Lund as Hans Litten and Graham Collier as Dr. Conrad .
+It will also include Lighted Fools regulars, Derek Watts, Paul Halliwell, and David Hemsley-Brown, and making their debuts with the Company, Steve Alais and Ben Howarth